 There are no two ways about it it’s preferable to select a conveyancing lawyer is to have recommendations from friends or family who have actually used the conveyancer that you are considering.

-Estate agents have just been given the go-ahead to market my 2 bed flat in Newbury Park.
-Conveyancing is yet to be initiated, however I have just received a quarterly service charge invoice – should I leave it to the buyer to sort out?
+I have just appointed agents to market my 2 bed flat in Newbury Park.
+Conveyancing lawyers have not yet been instructed, however I have just had a half-yearly service charge demand – Do I pay up?

-Your conveyancing lawyer is likely to suggest that you should pay the service charge as usual as all rents and maintenance invoices will be apportioned on completion, so you will be reimbursed by the purchaser for the period running from after the completion date to the next payment date.
-Most managing agents will not acknowledge the buyer until the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
-Having a clear account will assist your cause and will leave you no worse off financially.
+It best that you pay the invoice as usual because all ground rent and maintenance payments should be apportioned on completion, so you will be reimbursed by the buyer for the period running from after the completion date to the next payment date.
+Most managing agents will not acknowledge the buyer unless the service charges have been paid and are up to date, so it is important for both buyer and seller for the seller to show that they are up to date.
+This will smooth the conveyancing process.

-An example of a Lease Extension case for a Newbury Park flat is 104 Coventry Road in July 2014.
-The Tribunal determined that the lease extension permium should be £22,896.15 This case affected 1 flat.
-The unexpired term was 60.29 years.
+An example of a Lease Extension case for a Newbury Park property is 104 Coventry Road in July 2014.
+The Tribunal determined that the lease extension permium should be £22,896.15 This case was in relation to 1 flat.
+The unexpired lease term was 60.29 years.